 - 1. What are the authorities who can force closures of facilities?
 To what extent do closures take place? - 2.
-Would this scenario result in the closing of a facility? - 3.
+Would this scenario result in the closing of any port facilities? - 3.
 Would an active shooter event at a port facility have any impact on maritime traffic?
 Who would make that decision? - 4.
-Would the waterway immediately adjacent to the affected facility be impacted? - 5.
+Would the waterway immediately adjacent to the affected terminal be impacted? - 5.
 What considerations would be taken in making the decision to adjust traffic? - 6.
-Would state and federal law enforcement be requested at this point or would it be contained at the local level?

-- 7. Have security personnel at port facilities have sufficient training to respond to an active shooter at the facility? - 8.
+Would state and federal law enforcement be requested at this point or would it be contained at the local level and those immediately on scene? - 7.
+Do security personnel at port facilities have sufficient training to respond to an active shooter at the facility? - 8.
 Have local security trained with integrating with local law enforcement? - 9.
-Are the Port Facilities familiar with the Incident Command System? - 10.
-Do they know their role in the ICS system during an active shooter event? - 11.
-Have they actively practiced implanting ICS for any disaster? - 12.
+Are the Port Facilities familiar with the Incident Command System?
+The cruise line staff? - 10.
+Do they know their role in the ICS system during an active shooter event?

+- 11. Have they actively practiced implementing ICS for any disaster? - 12.
 Would a unified command be established or would this be managed by local/port law enforcement? - 13.
 If the shooter is still loose and active would State assets be requested? - 14.
 With the event escalating, does it have any impact on MARSEC levels?
 If so, how long would the MARSEC level be raised? - 15.
 What is the USCG doing at this point? - 16.
 What is the role of the USCG for an on shore active shooter event? - 17.
 Who would be handling media requests?
 Local law enforcement?
 Affected facility?
 Elected official?
 Port? - 18.
 Would a Joint Information Center be established?
 If so, who would take lead?